kube-bind/kube-bind/README.md

 and that you have at least one k8s cluster.
 Take a look at the backend option in the cmd/main.go file***

 * apply the CRDs: `kubectl apply -f deploy/crd`
+* In order to populate binding list on website, we need a CRD with label `kube-bind.io/exported: true`.
+Apply example CRD: `kubectl apply -f deploy/examples/crd-mangodb.yaml`
 * start the backend binary with the right flags:
 ```shell
 $ make build